strickyak/coco-shelf/README.md

 A shelf for more-nearly-repeatable coco builds.

 Note that the "MIT License" in the file `LICENSE` refers to the `coco-shelf` repository.
-Other packages expaneded here have different licenses, including some code under the GNU General Public License.
+Other packages expanded here have different licenses, including some code under the GNU General Public License.

 ## Quick Start